larson-group/clubb_release/Readme.txt

 win32 machine this could be done with a .bat file, but we have not written one or tested this.

-We use the Portland Group compiler, version 5.2.
+We use the Portland Group compiler, version 5.2-4.
-G95 currently only works for standalone, and with K&K rain microphysics off.
+G95 currently only works -ffast-math off, and hoc_standalone is the only program which works reliably.
+Sun's fortran 95  appears to work, but has not been tested rigorously.
-The gfortran compiler does not work at all.
-Nag and Sun Studio will probably both work with floating point exceptions disabled, but neither has been tested.
+The gfortran ( gcc 4.0.x) compiler does not work at all.

 -----------------------------------------------------------------------
 -                                                                     -